Have you ever wanted to create a detailed and beautiful map for your fantasy world? Do you struggle with the actual drawing?

 Step Four: Adding Trees And Mountains

 Let’s add trees next!

 What I like a lot, is the large library of symbols for you to use!
 I like to use the white ones, for they take the color of the base!
-If you place them on a green land, they’ll be green!
-This helps to make the map more insteresting!
+If you place them on green land, they’ll be green!
+This helps to make the map more interesting!

 I placed some forests here and there!
 I also added some grass to fill the empty space!
 I advise you to take your time with this step to make it more interesting, but for the sake of time, I have to push on!